ofux/uTerrainsDoc/README.md

 ## Real-time editing

 In Ultimate Terrains, real-time modifications are made through operations.
 See [this page](operations.md) page for more information.

+Ultimate terrains provides many built-in operations but as for nodes, you can implement your own ones easily.
+See [here](https://github.com/ofux/uTerrainsExtensions/tree/master/Operations) to get a look at the source code of built-in operations.

 ## Saving, loading and sync over network